What is GDPR and what does it mean for me?

 What about in the UK?

-Even though the UK is leaving the European Union on the 29th March next year, we will still adopt all EU laws until we re-write them.
+Even though the UK is leaving the European Union on the 29th of March next year, we will still adopt all EU laws until we get round to re-writing them.
 This means that even when the UK leave the EU we will still have to deal with GDPR.